SymmetricChaos/lindenmayer/readme.md

 The `LSystemBuilder` struct is an iterator that will produce the symbols from line 5 from the sequence.

 More complex L-Systems have more symbols and more rules.
-Importantly these systems can contain *terminal symbols* which are symbols that do not change when the rules are applied.
-Due to how `LSystemBuilder` is implemented it is best to simply not include a rule for these symbols and instead leave their status as terminal symbols implied.
+Importantly these systems can contain *terminal symbols* which are symbols that do not change when the rules are applied or, equivalently, have a rule that turns them in themselves like "C" ⇒ "C" (C becomes C).
+Due to how `LSystemBuilder` is implemented it is best to simply not include a rule for these symbols at all.
 Consider a more complex L-System in which there are many more symbols than rules.

 ```rust
 let axiom = "X";